thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 PSA Endorsements are conveyed using Concise Reference Integrity Manifest (CoRIM) structure, using CBOR Object Signing and Encryption (COSE) protocol.
 The PSA Endorsement CoRIM is organised in a following manner:

-* A CoRIM Header which comprises of security information for the payload namely, security algorithm used, key identifier of CoRIM issuer and a corim-meta-map which consists of details about the signer and also CoRIM validity period.
+* A CoRIM Header which comprises of security information for the payload namely, security algorithm used, content type, key identifier of CoRIM issuer and a corim-meta-map which consists of details about the signer and also CoRIM validity period.

+* An unprotected signed header map

 * A CoRIM payload which is a structure comprising of an array of one more CoMID's carrying the actual endorsements.